U.S.-Russian ceasefire deal holding in southwest Syria

 The multi-sided Syrian conflict, which grew out of popular protests against Assad's rule in 2011, has killed hundreds of thousands of people and created the world's worst refugee crisis.

-(Additional reporting by Suleiman al-Khalidi and Laila Bassam in Beirut, Marina Depetris and Issam Abdallah in Geneva and David Brunnstrom in Washington; Editing by Robin Pomeroy and Peter Cooney)
+Additional reporting by Suleiman al-Khalidi and Laila Bassam in Beirut, Marina Depetris and Issam Abdallah in Geneva and David Brunnstrom in Washington; Editing by Robin Pomeroy and Peter Cooney